ainaomotayo/reversible-anonymizer/README.md

 - Optimize info types: Select only the info types you need

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to reachout to me via email: ainaomotayo@secureaiguard.com to gain access to the main repo.
-1. Fork the repository
-2. Create your feature branch (git checkout -b feature/amazing-feature)
-3. Commit your changes (git commit -m 'Add some amazing feature')
-4. Push to the branch (git push origin feature/amazing-feature)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.